xpack-3rd-party/arm-cmsis-core-m-xpack/README.md

 - `xpack-develop`, with the current development version

 All development is done in the `xpack-develop` branch, and contributions via Pull Requests should be directed to this branch.
+(Only contributions related to the xPack integration are accepted, functional contributions should be addressed to the upstream project.)

 When new releases are published, the `xpack-develop` branch is merged into `xpack`.

-## User info
+## Developer info

-This package provides only C headers.
+This package provides the full CMSIS_5 code, but when installed via xpm the content is filtered and only the CMSIS Core-M files are used.

+In addition to the source files, the configuration files required to integrate it into CMake and meson projects, via a CMake INTERFACE library, or a meson dependency.

 ### Build & integration info

+The headers are written in C, but can also be used in C++ projects.

 #### Include folders

+The following folders should be used during the build:

 - `CMSIS/Core/Include`